-What to Expect in 4th
+What to Expect in Fourth Grade

 “Let the little children come to me, and do not hinder them, for the kingdom of God belongs to such as these.”
 Mark 10:14

-History: Our study of history begins with St. Jerome in the Middle Ages and continues through the Renaissance and Reformation.
+HISTORY: Our study of history begins with St. Jerome in the Middle Ages and continues through the Renaissance and Reformation.

-Science: Students study the scientific method, the earth’s movements, rocks and minerals, weather, and atoms and molecules.
+SCIENCE: Students study the scientific method, the earth’s movements, rocks and minerals, weather, and atoms and molecules.

-Physical Education: Students have P.E. each week.
-They learn the basics of a myriad of sports and engage in activities that promote character and being a team player.
+PHYSICAL EDUCATION: Students have P.E. each week.
+They learn the basics of a myriad of sports and engage in activities that promote character and good sportsmanship.

-Chapel: Our vision is to transform new generations of students who use their minds, hearts, hands, and feet to be culture makers for Jesus Christ.
+CHAPEL: Our vision is to transform new generations of students who use their minds, hearts, hands, and feet to be culture makers for Jesus Christ.
 We focus on developing winsome Christian character and strong biblical knowledge.

 Special events include the Speech Meet, Medieval Festival, where the food, dress, and customs of the Middle Ages come to life in a banquet, and the Evening of Truth, Beauty, and Goodness – an annual Hill Country fine arts event.

 Our field studies enrich our curriculum and include the Texas State Renaissance Festival and The Harry Ransom Center at UT.